MediaArea/MediaConch/Narrative.md

 MediaArea will produce a fixer that allows for editing the file.
 Enabling this function will be performed with a substantial amount of caution as in some cases a user could use it to change a file considered a preservation master.
 The fixer will support assessing a file first to determine the risk of editing a structurally unhealthy file and provide suitable levels of warning to the user.

-The metadata fixer shall support both direct editing on the input file (with warning) or producing a new output file as a copy which the metadata change as requested.
+The metadata fixer shall support both direct editing on the input file (with warning) or producing a new output file as a copy that the metadata change as requested.

 The metadata fixer will support comprehensive logging of the change and offer options to log the performance of the edit itself with the file if it has a means to accommodate it (such as Matroska).